PeterAttardo/Assertainty/README.md

 ## How it works

 Assertainty seeks to bridge the gap between the scale and power of distributed systems, and the convenience and tooling of local development.
-It accomplishes this by splitting the workload; code locally and compute remotely.
+It accomplishes this by splitting the workload: code locally and compute remotely.
 Assertainty generates aggregation queries to submit to existing systems, and then processes assertions on the resulting aggregated metrics.

 #### Benefits
 This paradigm makes Assertainty exceptionally lightweight, in many ways.
 * From an infrastructure perspective, it requires no, or next to no, new infrastructure.
-It can either be run locally on a developer's machine, or on a single small node within a data pipeline.
+It can be run either locally on a developer's machine, or on a single small node within a data pipeline.
 All the heavy computation is offloaded to your existing infrastructure.
 * From a bandwidth perspective, not even a sample of the full data is transferred; only a small summary dataset of aggregated metrics is required.
 * From a cognitive load perspective, new learnings are absolutely minimal.